25 September 2014

-The European Banking Authority (EBA) launched today a consultation on its draft Implementing Technical Standards (ITS) on the uniform formats, templates and definitions for the identification and transmission of information by competent authorities and resolution authorities to the EBA.
-The proposed ITS are launched for consultation along with the Guidelines on simplified obligations and are part of the EBA’s work to promote convergence of practices between competent and resolution authorities across the EU.
+The European Banking Authority (EBA) launched today two consultations on its draft Guidelines and Implementing Technical Standards (ITS) related to recovery planning, resolution planning and resolvability assessments under the Bank Recovery and Resolution Directive (BRRD).
+The Guidelines define how EU authorities should assess whether an institution is eligible for simplified obligations.
+The EBA will monitor any divergence of approach in the application of simplified obligations and will report accordingly to the European Parliament, the Council and the Commission.
+The papers launched for consultation today are part of the EBA's work to promote convergence of practices between competent and resolution authorities across the EU.
 These consultations run until 3 January 2015.

 According to the BRRD, when determining the nature of the obligations imposed in relation to recovery planning, resolution planning and resolvability assessments for institutions, competent and resolution authorities across the EU should take into consideration the impact that the failure and subsequent winding up of an institution under normal insolvency proceedings could have on financial markets, other institutions, funding conditions, as well as on the wider economy.
 For this purpose, the BRRD details a series of criteria against which institutions should be assessed: the nature of the institution's business, its shareholding structure, its legal form, its risk profile, size and legal status and its interconnectedness to other institutions or to the financial system in general.

 In particular, the draft Guidelines further specify the criteria laid down in the BRRD by establishing a mandatory set of indicators against which competent and resolution authorities should determine the impact of the failure of an institution and its winding up under normal insolvency proceedings and therefore its eligibility for simplified obligations.
 A list of optional indicators is also provided which, in addition to the mandatory indicators, may be taken into account in the assessment process.